sudhirjc9/git_github/README.md

 This Repo is to put all the Git and Github knowledge at one Place

-## Basic commands
-Git Command:
+## Git Terms
-	clone -> Bringa repository that is hosted somewhere like github into a folder in your local machine add -> track your files and chnages in git commit	->save your files in git
+	1. clone -> Bringa repository that is hosted somewhere like github into a folder in your local machine
+ 	2. add -> track your files and chnages in git
+  	3. commit -> save your files in git
-	push	->Upload git commits to a repo like gitgub pull	->download changes from remote repo to your local machine, the opposite of push
+  	4. push -> Upload git commits to a repo like gitgub
+  	5. pull -> download changes from remote repo to your local machine, the opposite of push